rohana96/SingleViewReconstruction/README.md

   | ![](out/pose_estimation/bunny.jpeg) | ![](out/pose_estimation/bunny_bd.jpg) |

 ### (b) Cuboid
-Now we capture an image of a cuboid and come up with our own 3D coordinate system (by measuring relative dimensions of the cuboid) and annotate 6 pairs of point correspondences.
+Now we capture an image of a cuboid and come up with our 3D coordinate system (by measuring the relative dimensions of the cuboid) and annotate 6 pairs of point correspondences.
 We then compute the camera matrix `P` using the annotated 2D-3D correspondences.

 #### Camera Matrix `P`